HebiRobotics/reachability-annotations/README.md

 This is a special annotation for working with JavaFX FXML - a markup language for GUI layouts that makes extensive use of reflection.

-Matching FXML and CSS files on the output classpath are automatically parsed, and add appropriate reachability configuration for included files, `fx:controller` classes as well as imported types.
+Matching FXML and CSS files on the output classpath are automatically parsed, and add reachability configuration for the classes and resources they use.

 The default naming convention follows established conventions (see [FxmlKit](https://github.com/dlsc-software-consulting-gmbh/FxmlKit) or [Afterburner.fx](https://github.com/adambien/afterburner.fx)) to determine the resource names based on the lowercased view name.
 For example,
  - `${Name}View.java` -> `DialogView.java`